hyperstudio/artbot-api/README.md

 * `rake db:setup`
 * `rails s`
 * Navigate to `localhost:3000` and sign up as a user.
-* For admin access, include [1] in your user's role_ids (either via the console or the admin interface, at /admin)
+* For admin access, set "admin" attribute to "true" on the user object.

 ### Data